miojo-dev/miojo-dev/README.md

 ## About Me

-- 🔭 I'm currently working on Conectra Sistemas
+- 🔭 I'm currently working on Personal Projects
 - 🌱 I'm currently learning Web development
 - 💬 Ask me about multiplataform development (I love it)
 - 📫 How to reach me: joaovitorhobus2@gmail.com